Coat of arms of Tallinn

 Coat of arms of Tallinn represents Tallinn, the capital city of Estonia.

 Greater coat of arms

 The full, or greater, coat of arms of Tallinn depicts three blue marching, forward-facing (passant gardant) lions crowned with golden crowns on a golden shield.
 The shield is topped with a silver helmet placed affronté, with closed visor and red lining.
 The mantling is blue and golden.
 A golden neck chain featuring a stone hangs around the helmet's neck.
 The helmet's crest features a golden crown from which a woman protrudes, clad in a red robe and wearing a golden crown, arms crossed before her chest.

-The three lions are one of the oldest Estonian symbols.
-It has been used since the 13th century and derives from the arms of Danish king Valdemar II, then ruler of northern Estonia.

 Lesser coat of arms

 The lesser coat of arms of Tallinn features a silver cross on a red background, depicting the Dannebrog cross.
 It is also the coat of arms of Harju County.

 History

+The coat of arms with the three lions is one of the oldest Estonian symbols.
+It has been used in Tallinn (former Hanseatic city of Reval) and adjacent northern Estonia since the 13th century.
+Its design originates from the coat of arms of King Valdemar II of Denmark, then ruler of northern Estonia.

+The design of the flag of Tallinn, also in use since 1200s, has been based on the three blue lions of the coat of arms.

-The coat of arms of Reval (Tallinn) in the Russian Empire was formally approved by Catherine II on October 4, 1788, by Law No. 16716 "On the Coats of Arms of the Cities of the Riga, Reval and Vyborg Gubernias and the Olonets Provincial Cities".
-Description of the arms: in a golden field azure leopard lions.
+A later version of the same coat of arms of Tallinn, when it was part of the Russian Empire, was formally approved by Catherine II on 4 October 1788.
+The Law number 16716 "On the Coats of Arms of the Cities of the Riga, Reval and Vyborg Gubernias and the Olonets Provincial Cities" stipulated the description of the arms: "in a golden field azure leopard lions".

 In 1868, under the direction of B.V.
 Koen in the Armorial Department of the Heraldry Department of the Government of Senta, a draft of the Reval coat of arms was drawn up in accordance with the rules of external decorations: the shield should have been crowned with a golden-crowned crown; behind the shield probably (?) should be placed anchors, tied with Alexander's ribbon.

-On December 10 (22) 1877, the first Tallinn city assembly was formed in accordance with the new provincial zemstvo institutions' regulations of 1864 (after the zemstvo reform in the Russian Empire).
-Until then, the Lübeck law had been legally followed in the Lower town of Reval.
-On the same day, the city assembly approved the large coat of arms of Reval.
-Today December 22 is celebrated as the "Day of the City of Tallinn".
+On 22 (10 OS) December 10 1877, the same day the newly formed Tallinn (Reval) city assembly gathered for the first time, it approved the large coat of arms of the city.
+December 22 is celebrated as the "Day of the City of Tallinn".

-After Estonia became an independent country in 1918, the coat of arms of Tallinn was reconfirmed in 1919 in the same form as had been approved in 1877.
-In this form it can be seen on the painted bas-relief at the Tallinn Town Hall.
+After Estonia became an independent country in 1918, the coat of arms of Tallinn was reconfirmed in 1919 in the same form as it had been approved in 1877.
+In this same form it can be seen on the painted bas-relief on the Tallinn Town Hall.

 In the 1970s to 1980s, a Soviet-style emblem (analogous to coat of arms) was designed by Paul Luhtein.
 It was a red-blue shield with two transverse waves, on top of which was placed in the middle an image of a golden key with a 5-gang beard and "Old Thomas" in the head.